 The country’s national police recently announced a raid at Laem Chabang Port, where inspectors discovered what they described as “poor grade, non-recyclable plastic waste sent from 35 countries,” according to an article in the Bangkok Post.

-After a recent bust on imported scrap electronics, the inspectors were looking for further e-scrap import violations but instead came across the imported plastic.
+After a recent bust on imported scrap electronics, the inspectors were looking for further e-scrap import violations but instead came across the plastic.
 Inspectors seized 58 metric tons of plastic during the inspection.

 According to the Bangkok Post, local environmental advocates are calling for a complete ban on recovered plastic imports in favor of bolstered domestic collection.